 What equipment do you use?

-A while ago I got my hands on a used Sony Alpha 7 and happily switched from my Panasonic Lumix G7 to full frame, my favourite lenses are those with a fixed focal length.
+A while ago I got my hands on a used Sony Alpha 7 and happily switched from my Panasonic Lumix G7 to full frame.
 The post processing of my pictures is done in Adobe Lightroom.